 The grant recipient must be a disabled or neurodivergent individual, regardless of the supporting organisation.

 Please provide a clear and specific explanation of how the funds will be used.
+Applications requesting the full amount without a defined purpose may not be considered.

 Please note: Funding is not guaranteed until all acceptance requirements are met, including agreement to the grant terms and conditions (shared with successful applicants).